 Unlike a home equity loan, where you withdraw a lump sum, a home equity line of credit (HELOC) acts more like a credit card.
 You only withdraw the money you need and only pay interest on the amount drawn.
-Learn the pros and cons of each type of loan.

 Do I Qualify for A Home Equity Loan?

 Lenders consider many factors when determining whether you’re eligible for a home equity loan.

 For a home equity loan, you must have at least 20% equity in your home OR a loan-to-value (LTV) ratio under 80%.